Point and commit with hands

 Targeting the hand ray at the corners and edges reveals the closest manipulation affordance.
 By "grab and drag" manipulation affordances, users can do uniform scaling through the corner affordances, and can reflow the slate via the edge affordances.
 Grabbing and dragging the holobar at the top of the 2D slate lets users move the entire slate.

 For manipulating the 2D slate

 - Users point the hand ray at the corners or edges to reveal the closest manipulation affordance.

-- By applying a manipulation gesture on the affordance, users can perform uniform scaling through the corner affordance, and can reflow the slate via the edge affordance.
+- By applying a manipulation gesture on the affordance, users can do uniform scaling through the corner affordance, and can reflow the slate via the edge affordance.

 - By applying a manipulation gesture on the holobar at the top of the 2D slate, users can move the entire slate.

 In direct manipulation, there are two ways for users to manipulate 3D objects: affordance-based manipulation and non-affordance based manipulation.
 In the point and commit model, users can achieve exactly the same tasks through the hand rays.
 No extra learning is needed.

 Users use hand rays to point and reveal the bounding box and manipulation affordances.
 Users can apply the manipulation gesture on the bounding box to move the whole object, on the edge affordances to rotate, and on the corner affordances to scale uniformly.

 Users point with hand rays to reveal the bounding box then directly apply manipulation gestures on it.
 With one hand, the translation and rotation of the object are associated to motion and orientation of the hand.
 With two hands, users can translate, scale, and rotate it according to relative motions of two hands.